Pia Cramling: Personal life

 Cramling is married to the Spanish grandmaster Juan Manuel Bellón López.
+The two met in Zürich, in 1984, and married four years later; since Cramling's promotion to grandmaster in 1992, they became the first chess couple who both hold the highest title in chess.
+Bellón and Cramling lived in Spain for a number of years, but later moved back to Sweden.

-She lived in Spain for a number of years, but later moved back to Sweden.
-They have a daughter, Anna Cramling Bellón, a Woman FIDE Master and a chess YouTuber.
-At the 42nd and 44th Chess Olympiad mother and daughter both played for Sweden, Pia being team captain on board 1 and Anna playing on board 5 and 3, respectively.
+Their daughter, Anna Cramling Bellón, is a Woman FIDE Master and a chess YouTuber and Twitch streamer.
+At the 42nd and 44th Chess Olympiad, mother and daughter both played for Sweden, Pia being team captain on board 1 and Anna playing on board 5 and 3, respectively.